 Average costs of medicines in Moscow are R530 (£7.50 for a weekly supply of cold medicine) and R700 (£10) for a course of antibiotics.
 A price list for drugs available in Moscow is available here.

 If you want to go private rather than use state healthcare, you can choose private health insurance to offset the costs.
 Costs will vary depending on your health situation and what you want to be covered and insurance plans will vary between companies.
 There are a number of international health insurance companies which provide coverage plans for expats in Russia, including:

 Emergency medical situations in Russia

 Emergency care in Russia is free to everyone regardless of insurance status, however you will need to show proof of health insurance to receive treatment without upfront payment once your condition has stabilised.

-Emergency care is provided in emergency departments and emergency rooms of Russian hospitals which are open 24 hours a day all year round.
+This care is in emergency departments and emergency rooms of Russian hospitals which are open 24 hours a day all year round.

 The national emergency number in Russia is 112, which will connect you with an operator (Russian-speaking) who can provide you with services for police, fire, ambulance, gas emergency and anti-terror.
 You can dial 103 for direct connection to ambulance for medical emergencies, although there are plans to phase the individual service numbers out eventually now that there is the 112 main service number.
 There is also a paid ambulance service in Moscow which can be reached on (495) 777 4803.
 Price list available here.